Olafaloofian/Full-Stack-Project-Guide/README.md

 - Add and commit your work with `git add .` & `git commit -m "<message>"`
 - Run `git pull origin main` while checked out to your branch

-## Merge conflics
+## Merge conflicts
-If you need to resolve merge conflics:
+If you need to resolve merge conflicts:
 - You will get some indication near the conflicted file names in VS Code
 - Try to work through them file by file with your team
-  - Click the link at the top for "Accept Current Change" or "Accept Incoming Change" (depeding on which is more correct)
+  - Click the link at the top for "Accept Current Change" or "Accept Incoming Change" (depending on which is more correct)
 - Once resolved: `git add .`, `git commit -m "commit after merge"`, `git push`

 ## General tips